etianen/html5media/README.markdown

 ------------------

 The html5media project consists of a single, minified Javascript file that is used to detect your browser's HTML5 video capabilities.
-Any video tags than cannot be played are dynamically replaced with a Flash video player.
+Any video tags that cannot be played are dynamically replaced with a Flash video player.

 The bundled Flash video player is provided by Flowplayer under the GPL3 licence.